 The most critical and sensitive time in the saffron planting process is harvesting saffron.
-We plant saffron bulbs in a time and harvest saffron flowers for seven years, so this is not a very important issue.
+We plant saffron bulbs once and harvest saffron flowers for seven years, so this isn’t a very important issue.
 But, we should harvest saffron every year in a short and limited time.

-n the traditional method, we need an average of 10 people for the saffron harvesting process, and after that, we need one person for managing saffron farms.
-We need one or two people to harvest and operate farms in the mechanical and modern method.
+In the traditional method, we need an average of 10 people for the saffron harvesting process, and after that, we need one person for managing saffron farms.
+We need one or two people to harvest and operate farms in mechanical and modern methods.

-Tip: Notice that you don’t need a significant workforce in the first year of saffron planting, and you can do it by yourself and your relative.
-Because the first year is the year of bulb compatibility, you probably won’t have many products to harvest.
+Tip: Notice that you don’t need a significant workforce in the first year of saffron planting, and you can do it by yourself and your relatives.
+Because the first year is the year of bulb compatibility and you probably won’t have many products to harvest.